ncatlab/nlab-content/pages/2/1/8/3/3812/content.md

 A **triangulation** of a [[topological space]] $Y$ is a [[simplicial set]] $X$ together with a [[homeomorphism]] $h: R X \to Y$, where $R$ denotes the [[geometric realization]] [[functor]].

 (Usually, in classical algebraic and geometric topology, the $X$ here is taken to be a [[simplicial complex]], but the difference does not really matter if one is considering uses in homotopy theoretic contexts.
 For the reason, see the discussion at [[subdivision]].
-When considering polyhedral structure as such, for instance for PL manifolds, the simplical complex version would be needed.)
+When considering polyhedral structure as such, for instance for PL manifolds, the simplical complex version would be needed.
+In such a case we may refer to a [[classical triangulation]].)

 Explicitly, $R X$ is given by a [[coend]] formula